Protecting Against Ransomware 3.0 and Building Resilience

 Healthcare, alongside education (covered previously when we discussed how dangerous phishing is), is an industry that tends to teeter below the “security poverty line” due to legacy programs and systems; over half of the browsers measured by Duo’s 2022 Trusted Access Report were out-of-date in healthcare.

-With Duo Device Health App, organisations can perform health and posture checks at the time of authentication to ensure the device meets set security policies before granting access.
+With Duo Desktop, organisations can perform health and posture checks at the time of authentication to ensure the device meets set security policies before granting access.
 Without using an agent and keeping user privacy intact, Duo can check whether the OS is up to date, if disk encryption is enabled, if a password is set and more.

 Cyber attackers are increasingly targeting gaps in weaker multi-factor authentication implementations.
 That’s why Duo is bringing protection previously available only in Duo's most advanced edition to every Duo customer.
 Now included in every tier, Duo’s Trusted Endpoints distinguishes registered or corporate-managed devices from unmanaged BYOD (bring your own device) — with the option to block when an unknown device is attempting to access resources on the network.